mozilla/normandy-nextgen-study-example/README.md

    corresponds to the branch name of the enrolled study.
 For example, if the branch's name is "red", then the square will be red.

-2. The extension ID.
+2. The extension ID and version.
 This is useful to verify that the client installed the appropriate add-on for the branch, in the case that the study has a different add-on per branch.

 3. The full study metadata, as JSON.
 This includes all available local metadata about this study, including the add-on installed, the branch